Hobbs News-Sun: Hobbs Daily Flare

+Dave Oliphant

-American poet Dave Oliphant has written in his memoir, Harbingers of Books to Come: A Texan's Literary Life, that his letter to the editor Hobbs News-Sun in 1969 led the list of top ten news stories of the newspaper for the year.
-Oliphant was employed at the New Mexico Junior College (in Hobbs) during the late 60's and had legal issues with the college and the town of Hobbs, and one of the Hobbs News-Sun editors testified against him in a trial.
+American poet Dave Oliphant has written in his memoir, Harbingers of Books to Come: A Texan's Literary Life, that his letter to the editors of the Hobbs News-Sun in 1969 led the list of top ten news stories of the newspaper for the year.
+Oliphant was employed at the New Mexico Junior College in Hobbs during the late 60's and had legal issues with the college and the town of Hobbs, and one of the News-Sun editors testified against him in a trial.